 Linear hash tables are hash tables that are able to extend their bucket list incrementally at runtime.
 They work as follows.
-Imagine that we want to double the size of a hash table of size 2^n , and that the hash table has been constructed with some hash function $h_n(x) = h(x) \mod 2^n$ Choose $h{n+1}(x) =$ $h(x) \mod 2^{n+1}$ as the hash function for the new table.
+Imagine that we want to double the size of a hash table of size 2^n , and that the hash table has been constructed with some hash function $h_n(x) = h(x) \mod 2^n$.
+Choose $h{n+1}(x) =$ $h(x) \mod 2^{n+1}$ as the hash function for the new table.
 Conceptually we are simply prepending a random bit to the old value of the hash function, so all lower order bits remain the same.
 At this point, we could simply block all concurrent access and iterate over the entire hash table, reinserting values according to the new hash function.

-However, because of the way we chose $h{n+1}(x)$, we know that the contents of each bucket, m, will be split betwen bucket m and bucket $m+2^n$.
-Therefore, if we keep track of the last bucket that was split, we can split a few buckets at a time, resizing the hash table without introducing long pauses while we reorganize the hash table.
-[Litwin] We can handle overflow using standard techniques.
-LLADD's linear hash table uses linked lists of overflow buckets.
+However, because of the way we chose $h{n+1}(x)$, we know that the contents of each bucket, m, will be split between bucket m and bucket $m + 2^n$.
+Therefore, if we keep track of the last bucket that was split, we can split a few buckets at a time, resizing the hash table without introducing long pauses while we reorganize the hash table [12].
+We can handle overflow using standard techniques; LLADD's linear hash table uses linked lists of overflow buckets.

-For this scheme to work, we must be able to address a portion of the page file as though it were an expandable array.
-We have implemented this functionality as a separate module, but will not discuss it here.
+The bucket list must be addressable as though it was an expandable array.
+We have implemented this functionality as a separate module reusable by applications, but will not discuss it here.